-And archives are exactly what the distributors are counting on to survive in this rough market, who are everyday loosing customers for streaming services.
+And archives are exactly what the distributors are counting on to survive in this rough market, who are every day losing customers for streaming services.
 Luckily for us, the distributors are creating special editions containing boxes of several movies from a director, actors, genre, or even movie themes.
 More exciting than that, are the restorations of old films in 4K which are released on Blu Ray or 4K HD.
-Distributors like The Criterion Collection, Curzon Artificial Eye and Arrow are some of the top distributors who spend money on this kind of work and release beautiful editions with customised covers, containing small books with intakes from directors, film critics and specialists.
-Some of them are even released in “steel-book”, a beautiful and special personalised edition which its cover is printed on a premium metal case.
-Restoring films and taking care of them are important as restoring art, and these distributors make sure they have the treatment they deserve.
-Take Criterion’s collection latest release, for exemple, containing about 30 Ingmar Bergman movies on Blu Ray quality.
+Distributors like The Criterion Collection, Curzon Artificial Eye and Arrow are some of the top distributors who spend money on this kind of work and release beautiful editions with customized covers, containing small books with intakes from directors, film critics, and specialists.
+Some of them are even released in “steel-book”, a beautiful and special personalized edition which its cover is printed on a premium metal case.
+Restoring films and taking care of them are as important as restoring art, and these distributors make sure they have the treatment they deserve.
+Take Criterion’s collection latest release, for example, containing about 30 Ingmar Bergman movies on Blu Ray quality.
 Not even Bergman himself had probably seen his films in such an incredible way.

-But these are dark times, specially for people who live outside the US.
-The United States, England and France are currently the countries who produce and consume the most when it comes to physical media, specially in high quality.
-Brazil is curiously the country who has the most edition of classical films on DVD, but sadly not all Blu Ray movies are printed for us.
-For those who don’t know, the Blu Ray discs have a “mother print” from the film’s country of origin, and rather they will receive a portuguese subtitle or not is a fact to take in consideration when it comes to bringing the movie to Brazil.
-This happens to most of the countries, but sometimes, even some titles with portuguese subtitles don’t come to Brazil because our market is extremely poor when it comes to physical media.
-For you to have an idea, Oscar nominated movies like Moonlight, Jackie and The Florida Project and didn’t even get a DVD release here.
+But these are dark times, especially for people who live outside the US.
+The United States, England, and France are currently the countries who produce and consume the most when it comes to physical media, especially in high quality.
+Brazil is curiously the country who has the most edition of classic films on DVD, but sadly not all Blu Ray movies are printed for us.
+For those who don’t know, the Blu Ray discs have a “mother print” from the film’s country of origin, and rather they will receive a Portuguese subtitle or not is a fact to take in consideration when it comes to bringing the movie to Brazil.
+This happens to most of the countries, but sometimes, even some titles with Portuguese subtitles don’t come to Brazil because our market is extremely poor when it comes to physical media.
+For you to have an idea, Oscar-nominated movies like Moonlight, Jackie and The Florida Project and didn’t even get a DVD release here.
 Other famous movies like Phantom Thread, Lady Bird and Manchester By the Sea only came out on DVD, leaving the Blu Ray version behind.
 Unfortunately, many bookstores that sell movies are closing the doors down here.

 All of this makes me spend a lot of money in importing films, which became more difficult with Amazon US charging a 100% importation fee.
 Nowadays I have to buy everything from Amazon UK, which despite not having any fees, is more expensive when it comes to money exchange.